 - Taking You with Me: The Doctor threatens this on Rathbone

 - Telepathy: The Triskelene.
 The Doctor is shielded from this because of his own latent Psychic Powers.

 - Thinking Out Loud: The Doctor for most of the first episode, until he finally meets someone else to talk to.
 He even chides himself for talking to himself a few times, calling it a bad habit.

 - Ugly Cute: Ramsay, based on Charley and the Chief Steward's reactions.

 - Villainous BSOD: Rathbone goes through one.

-- War Is Hell: World War One
+- War Is Hell: World War I.

 - Whole Plot Reference: The first part seems to invoke "There's something on the wing!"